vernisaz/simhttp/README.md

 ## History
 I've implemented TJWS back in 1999.
 It has the purpose to run and debug Java web applications.
-However an interest to Java dropped recent years, so I decided to implement a similar purpose server in Rust.
+However the interest to Java dropped recent years, so I decided to implement a similar purpose server in Rust.

 TRWS - is a successor of TJWS, but instead of servlets it runs CGI web applications which can be written in any language including Rust.
 It also supports websocket endpoints.
-They are applications supporting OS piping.
+They are applications supporting OS piping mechanism.
 Such approach is more beneficial than offered by other Rust web servers, because doesn't require to rebuild the entire server at every serviced app change.